Therefore, if you are thinking about creating a recruitment platform, you are on the right track.

 Job boards (or job portals) are a sort of a search engine that showcases job openings.
 However, take into account that many job boards today suggest additional functionality as a part of their package, like in-build communications tools, branding programs, analytics, and much more.
 It helps job portals to gain a competitive advantage and scale faster.

 The proof is in the example of our client for whom we developed a feature-rich candidate sourcing system Jobbdirecte.no.
-Excepting the job search engine, we’ve implemented a comprehensive CV and job-post matching, a dedicated admin panel and analytical dashboards for each user role, free and paid distribution channels for job posts, and so on.
+In addition to job search engine, we’ve implemented a comprehensive CV and job-post matching, a dedicated admin panel and analytical dashboards for each user role, free and paid distribution channels for job posts, and so on.
 This helped Jobbdirekte to grow from a job search site into one of Norway’s largest job portals and an advanced recruitment tool.
 Now, more than 25% of the country’s population visit the portal each month.

 Job aggregators are not the same as job boards.
 You can think of the job aggregators as so-called Google for open vacancies as they gather job postings from various resources, including job boards, in one single place.